Australia reports record number of daily COVID-19 cases, 13 deaths

 Days after authorities expressed hope that a Melbourne lockdown - now in its third week - was bringing persistent outbreaks under control, the surge is a potent warning that the country's initial success in managing COVID-19 can quickly unravel.

-Thirteen deaths and 723 positive tests were reported in the southeastern state of Victoria alone, well beyond the previous nationwide record of 549 cases set on Monday.

-Premier Daniel Andrews indicated the leap, was in part, linked to a surge in cases in aged care homes.
+Victoria Premier Daniel Andrews indicated the leap was in part linked to a surge in cases in aged care homes.

 Most of those who died were aged in their 70s to 90s.